google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ## Regression with TensorFlow

 <!--
-For our hands-on exercise we will revisit the California housing prices dataset from an earlier lab.
+For our hands-on exercise, we will revisit the California housing prices dataset from an earlier lab.
 We'll use a sequential model with dense layers to create predictions that outperform the linear regression model we created earlier.
 -->